 What is the ‘public domain’ and how do I know if something is within the ‘public domain’?

-Copyright protection lasts for the lifetime of an author plus 70 years.
+Copyright protection lasts for the lifetime of an author plus 70 years after the author has passed away.
 The 'public domain' refers to works whose term of copyright protection has lapsed.
-When copyright owners have made clear declarations that they have waived their copyright-related rights in relation to their works, or that they will not assert their copyright-related rights in relation to their works, those works are also considered to be within the scope of the public domain.
+When copyright owners have made clear declarations that they have waived their economic rights in relation to their works, or that they will not assert their economic rights in relation to their works, those works are also considered to be within the scope of the public domain.

 Related Topics